ygilpin/ROS_April_Drone_Package/README.md

 1) `demo.launch` runs most the core ros packages (without automatically a live stream).
 If you wish to see these things run the approprtiate image view or demo.launch.bak
 2) `demo.launch.bak` runs all of the core ros packages and will automatically open up the camera stream using the image view.
 Running another image view on the /tag_detections_image topic will show the live stream with the detected tags circled.
 3) `highspeed.launch` as the name implies does not open a live view nor does it publish the tag_detections_image topic to save computational power.
+## Other branches
+1) The openCV branch has similar work, but with an resized image stream using openCV or img_proc package.
+The image processing one has a slightly better performance, but the openCV has much more image processing options